 What is a programming paradigm?

-How does a compiler work?
-Do I need to use a compiler?
+How does a compiler work and do I need to use one?

 What’s the difference between a programming language and a scripting language?